 1. The Hotel Royal in Munich who would be on the list if they were still had Xboxes running on Linux as set-top boxes.

-2. The Gansevoort Hotel in New York has awesome Wii setup.
+2. The Gansevoort Hotel in New York has an awesome Wii setup.

-3. The Hotel Commonwealth in Boston which has VOIP telecommunications that provide sort of a virtual private concierge service, it updates you on the latest news including the latest stock prices.
+3. The Hotel Commonwealth in Boston which has VOIP telecommunications that provides sort of a virtual private concierge service, updates you on the latest news including the latest stock prices.
 Their cordless phone works anywhere on the property.

 4. The Rome Cavalieri Hilton in Italy offers personal MP3 tour guides in your own language at the concierge desk.
 The MP3 also serves as a digital camera and when you return back to the hotel after a day of sightseeing, the concierge will burn your pictures onto a CD.